q

 Step-by-Step Guide

 Commerzbank is a large German bank with hundreds of local branches in Germany.
-Their free Girokonto¹ is a debit account with no monthly fees, as long as you have a minimum of €700 in incoming transfers every month.
+Their Girokonto is a debit account with German IBAN that you can use online and offline in one of their branches.

 Key advantages of this German bank account include the large Cash Group ATM network of over 7,000 ATMs as well as the 24/7 customer support via phone or during normal working hours in their local branches.
 Apple Pay and Google Pay are supported, which makes easy to pay with your phone or smart watch.
 You can also apply for a Commerzbank credit card.